 Migraine is frequently referred as a vascular headache; however, this is a misnomer because the blood vessels are not the primary problem.
 The primary cause of migraine is an electrical wave that spreads across the brain that leads to changes in blood flow and promotes inflammation.

-So where do the blood vessels come in?
+Where do the blood vessels come in?
 The brain itself cannot sense pain so the pain felt in migraine actually comes from the other structures in the head that hurt, the blood vessels.
 The electrical wave sets up a cascade of inflammation that aggravates the blood vessels, which in turn triggers nerve cells to communicate back to the brain that there is head pain.

 Symptoms of a Migraine